Reaper1994/go-package-master/README.md

 ```

 ## Considerations

-- **Treblle SDK Integration:**
-  The project is integrated with the Treblle SDK for API operations, for API ops.
-Detailed instructions for setting up the Treblle SDK can be found in the `Dockerfile`.

 - **Versioned Endpoints:**
   Endpoints have been versioned to ensure backward compatibility and support for future enhancements etc.

+- **Treblle SDK Integration:**
+ The project is integrated with the Treblle SDK for API operations and for API ops.
+For more details on the configuration and setup of the Treblle SDK, please refer to the relevant sections in the `Dockerfile` and GitHub Actions workflow..

 - **GitHub Actions for CI/CD:**
   The project uses GitHub Actions to automate testing, building, and deploying the Docker image to Docker Hub.
 This ensures a streamlined and reliable deployment process.

-For more details on configuration and setup, please refer to the relevant sections in the `Dockerfile` and GitHub Actions workflow.

 License
 MIT